Find out more about cancer screening and national programs

 - Changes to the National Cervical Screening Program

 - Changes to practice and the cervical screening clinical pathway

-The national guidelines recommend that everyone from the age of 50 is considered to be “average risk” and should be screened for bowel cancer.
+The national guidelines recommend that everyone from the age of 50 considered to be “average risk” should be screened for bowel cancer.

 In Australia the free National Bowel Cancer Screening Program aims to reduce illness and death from bowel cancer by offering people aged 50 to 74 years a free screening test to complete in the privacy of their own home.
-The Program is being gradually rolled-out, with new age groups being included each year.
-In 2016, Australians turning 50, 55, 60, 64, 65, 70, 72 or 74 will be asked to take a test.
-By 2020, all Australians aged 50-74 will be invited to participate, or be contacted by the program every two years.
+The Program has been gradually rolled-out, and now all Australians aged 50-74 are invited to participate every two years.